basho/basho_docs/source/languages/en/riak/dev/data-modeling/key-value.md

 The most important benefit of sorting Riak objects this way is that these types of lookup operations are extremely fast.
 Riak doesn't need to search through columns or tables to find an object.
-If it knows the bucket/key address of the object, so to speak, it can locate that object just about as quickly with billions of objects in a cluster as when the cluster holds only a handful of objects.
+If it knows the bucket/key "address" of the object, so to speak, it can locate that object just about as quickly with billions of objects in a cluster as when the cluster holds only a handful of objects.

 ## Overcoming the Limitations of Key/Value Operations